 - International donors should work to enhance the ability of local (and national) grassroots organizations and networks to encourage participatory governance.

 - Additionally, donors should continue to fund e-government efforts, including the digitization of local government forms and processes, to create a one-stop shop for citizens to access municipal services and communicate with municipal officials.

 - Donors must also train and equip local officials based on best practices from around the globe.

-Tunisia’s May 6, 2018, municipal elections, By democratically electing 7,200 local officials who will represent 350 municipalities, Tunisians will signal their commitment to democracy.
+Tunisia’s May 6, 2018, municipal elections, the country’s first-ever democratic local elections, constitute an important step that will move the country closer toward fully consolidating its democratic transition.
+By democratically electing 7,200 local officials who will represent 350 municipalities, Tunisians will signal their commitment to democracy.
 But these elections are only one small piece of a much larger decentralization program, whose fate is uncertain.
 Elections will be meaningless without a strong legal framework for decentralization that clearly delineates power and responsibility between the national and local levels.
 The process will also require the political will to implement decentralization at both the national and local levels.

 On paper, Tunisia has had local governance for some time, with municipal and regional authorities empowered to make some, albeit mostly administrative, decisions.
 However, the decentralization practiced since Tunisia’s independence in 1956 has been “just pure fiction” according to Tunisian scholar Neji Baccouche.1 In reality, the political system was highly centralized under both presidents Habib Bourguiba and Zine el-Abidine Ben Ali, a “political choice which addressed the need of rebuilding a united state which was able to fight against an ancient tribal system,” as Baccouche put it.2 Most local authorities were appointed by the central state, and they reported to the feared Ministry of the Interior.